Node Operation Incentives

 Overview

 Node Operators have two income sources: the rewards from their self-delegation, and the fees collected from 3rd-party delegations to their Arx node.
-In most cases, as the network grows, fees collected from delegations will likely become the lion's share of Nodes' incomes.
+In most cases, as the Network grows, fees collected from delegations will likely become the lion's share of Nodes' incomes.

 The Self-Delegation